connebrink/mls/readme.md

 core utilities apps with modern C++.
 I will try it with this project
 for the ls command.
 I hope it will be alot of fun.

+# Features
+- Try to be **ls** compatible
+- Fancy colors
+- Fast of course
+- Buildable static
+- No Dependencies
+- Easy C++